One of Canada’s most historic clubs, Ashburn has played an important role in Halifax for nearly a century.

 Formed as the Halifax Golf and Country Club in 1922, the club faced a challenge—where to find suitable land for a course and how to finance it.
 The club turned to renowned architect Stanley Thompson, who spent a handful of days in the city looking for a site that would work for the club.
 By the middle of 1922 the club acquired a 142-acre site and began construction.
 It would take three years for the entire 18 holes to be completed, though the course was officially opened in 1923.
 Located just minutes from Halifax’s downtown, Thompson’s Ashburn course immediately distinguished itself from the competition, which is true to this day.

-Over the years, many distinguished luminaries have played what is now referred to as “Old” Ashburn, including Babe Ruth and Gordie Howe, as well as Canadian golf stars George Knudson and Moe Norman.
+Over the years, many distinguished luminaries have played what is now referred to as “Old” Ashburn, including Bill Clinton (pictured above), Gordie Howe, and Babe Ruth (featured in the video below), as well as Canadian golf stars George Knudson and Moe Norman.

 In 1999 the clubhouse for Old Ashburn was demolished, making way for the modern facility that exists today.